List of characters in the Mahabharata: Kacha

-Kacha's story is mentioned in Mahabharata's Adi Parva.
-He was the son of Brihaspati.
-He was sent by Devas to Sukracharya's ashram to learn about Mrita Sanjeevani mantra.
-Sukra's daughter Devyani fell in love with him.
-However, Kacha later refused to marry her.

 Kamsa

-Kamsa or Kansa was the tyrant ruler of the Vrishni kingdom with its capital at Mathura.
-He is the brother of Devaki, the mother of the god Krishna who later slew Kamsa.

 Kanika

 Kanika was a sage of Hastinapur.
 He acted as a counselor to Dhritarashtra.
 When Yudhisthira was announced the crown prince, Dhritarashtra became sad for his sons were deceived.
 And at this time Kanika was summoned to counsel the king, who advised Dhritarashtra not to resort to fight but remove his foes secretly.
 Unethical methods may also be adopted for killing a foe, was his advice.
 Then he narrated a story of a jackal, who deceived his companions (tiger, mongoose, wolf, and mouse) by tricking them.
 Influenced by his counsels Dhritarashtra exiled the Pandavas to Varanavata and constructed the house of lac.

 Karenumati

-Karenumati was the daughter of Chedi king Shishupala, and sister of his successor Dhrishtaketu.
-She was the wife of Pandava Nakula and begot him a son, Niramitra.
-Niramitra succeeded his father Nakula to the throne of the Northern Madra Kingdom.
+Karenumati was the daughter of king of Chedi, either Shishupala or his son Dhrishtaketu.
+She was the wife of Pandava Arjuna.

 Karna

-In the epic, Karna is one of the main protagonists, he was the spiritual son of Surya (the Sun deity) and son of princess Kunti (later the Pandu's queen).
-He was raised by foster Suta parents named Radha and Adhiratha.
-Adhiratha was the charioteer and poet profession working for king Dhritarashtra.
-Karna grows up to be an accomplished warrior, a gifted speaker and becomes a loyal friend of Duryodhana.
-He is appointed the king of Anga (Bengal) by Duryodhana.
-Karna joined the Duryodhana's side in the Kurukshetra War and defeated many warriors like Bheem, Yudhishthir, Nakul, Sahadev, Bhagdatt, Jarasandh Ghatotkach.
-He was Maharatha (an equal to more than 5 maharathi).

 Karna's adoptive brothers

 Adhiratha and Radha, the adoptive parents of Karna, had some biological children.
 Karna's adoptive brothers were killed during the Kurukshetra War.
-In later retelling, one of them is named Shon, who was killed by Abhimanyu on the 13th day of Kurukshetra War.